-Next, decide how you’re going to make indoor riding more fun.
-We suggest switching on some MTB films to keep stoke high while you spin, so make sure you’re close to an outlet or a screen.
+Next, think about how you’ll make indoor riding more fun.
 If you can ride in front of a TV, that’s great!
-Otherwise, you can always set up a stool or a small table for a laptop, too.
-This is also the ideal spot if you have a smart trainer and want to do a little virtual reality training.
+Otherwise, setting up a stool or small table for a laptop to put on your favorite show or movie while you spin.
+This is an ideal spot if you have a smart training and want to dive into virtual reality training.

 All that extra sweat means hydration and nutrition are extra important.
-Nuun Hydration Tablets are a great addition to any workout, and for longer trainer rides you should plan ahead with a mix of bars, electrolyte chews, and any other easily digestible snacks.
-Again, keep them within reach or in your jersey pocket for easy access while you train.
+For longer trainer rides you should plan ahead with a mix of bars, electrolyte chews, and any other easily digestible snacks.
+Nuun Hydration Tablets are a great addition to any workout.
+Keep them within reach for easy access while you train.

-Make sure to double and triple check your bike’s stability before getting on and starting your workout.
-It might sound silly, but we’ve seen more than a few people (professional athletes included) fall off their trainers if they aren’t secured properly.
-You’ll also want to keep little kids and furry friends in separate rooms.
-Fingers and tails can get stuck in spinning wheels, so plan accordingly.
+Finally, remember to take some safety precautions.
+Double and triple-check your bike’s stability before getting on and starting your workout.
+You’ll also want to keep small kids and furry friends in a separate room.
+Fingers and tails can get stuck in spinning components, so plan accordingly.

 And just like that, you’re ready to roll—’er, we mean spin?
 Semantics aside, we hope you have an awesome ride!